jdoleary/Spellmasons/docs/TasksCurrent.md

 # Today
+- Weavejester: A common issue we have is the first scroll appearing for different creatures.
+So player A will kill monster 1 and get a scroll, but this won't appear for the others.
+Player B kills monster 2 and gets a scroll, and this too is invisible to the other players.
+It sounds as if the randomization seed isn't being correctly propagated, or perhaps the order of the creatures is different.
+- WhiteScythe — Today at 12:09 AM
+It's me again : got a friend to join me and my brother for 3 person multiplayer; the first scroll we picked up gave one of us infinite spell selection.
+So they got every spell in the game.
+It was weird.
+Seashell, if that matters.
+- Fix slash and undead blade STILL don't wait quite long enough for all the take damages to take effect
+- Fix trap so animations don't run on headless
+- run predictions doesn't update when you start your turn
 - Skornette french localization
+---
+Weavejester — Today at 6:33 PM
+Sure!
+My experience has been that desyncs have gotten significantly worse - I think starting from 1.6.1, but it might have been 1.5.2.
+Before on a 3 player multiplayer we got through maybe an average of 7 missions before desync.
+Now it desyncs on the 2nd mission pretty consistently.
+It might have something to do with casting a spell before everyone has selected a starting location.
+We tried to be careful about casting spells before choosing starting locations, and then we got an issue where all spells targeted a single player, no matter what we were targeting in game. i.e. we'd push a enemy, and the player would be pushed.
+We'd damage the enemy, and the player would be damaged.
+We've been playing as a 3 person group on the Lion European server.
+That all said, the game itself is really fun, and I definitely appreciate the difficulty of testing multiplayer as a single developer!
+So please don't take this as a criticism - I know you're probably working your hardest on this 🙂
+I'll definitely come back to this game once multiplayer is viable for us.
+Given that other people seem to be able to play Spellmasons, while for us its unplayable, could it have something to do with the Lion server?
+It's the only thing I can think of that we have in common.
 ---
 - killing ally players caused a scroll to drop when they died
 - Treycore — Today at 2:27 AM